Find Affordable College Courses

 $9,232 Average Tuition & Fees

 The excellent programs at Middle Tennessee State University helped the school earn the #4 place on this year’s ranking of the best visual and performing arts schools in Tennessee.
-Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public college with a fairly large student population.
+Located in the medium-sized city of Murfreesboro, Middle Tennessee State University is a public college with a very large student population.

-In-state tuition fees for undergraduate students at Middle Tennessee State University are $9,232 per year.
+Middle Tennessee State University undergraduate students pay an average of $9,232 in in-state tuition and fees each year.
 After completing their degree, visual and performing arts graduates from Middle Tennessee State University carry an average student debtload of $22,842.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $243.

 Read full report on Visual & Performing Arts at Middle Tennessee State University